datafolklabs/cement/doc/source/dev/logging.rst

     app.log.info('This is an info message.')

     # Log a warning message
-    app.log.warn('This is a warning message.')
+    app.log.warning('This is a warning message.')

     # Log an error message
     app.log.error('This is an error message.')